- Yes

 - Description:

-- Chilean Marder 1A3s were modernized under the Proaco project by OIP Sensor Systems, owned by Elbit Systems of Israel.
-The gunner’s sighting and aiming system was replaced with a new EOPTRIS LR model, which includes a laser rangefinder and third-generation thermal imaging.
-The driver was also equipped with the Sentinel system, also from OIP Sensor Systems, which gives the vehicle 360° situational awareness, both daytime and thermal in real time, with motion detection.
-It should be noted that the Chilean Marder 1A3 does not use an anti-tank missile system in the turret, which is why its BR is reduced.
+- The Chilean Marder 1A3s were modernized under the Proaco project by OIP Sensor Systems, owned by Elbit Systems of Israel.
+The gunner’s aiming system was replaced with a new EOPTRIS 2.0 model, which includes a laser rangefinder and third-generation thermal imaging.
+The driver was equipped with the Sentinel system.
+The Chilean Marder 1A3 does not use an anti-tank missile system in the turret, so its battle ratio (BR) is lower.

 - Crew: